Blackboard VLE - Managing Access issues, Account issues, Module Assignment issues or Module Enrolment Issues

 - All postgraduate students teaching on a module need to be enrolled as an instructor onto the relevant module using one of the processes outlined below (see 'Postgraduate students teaching on a module');

 - All administrative staff, course directors/co-ordinator/administrator, module co-ordinator, and head of discipline, (i.e. staff not teaching on, but who need access to, the module) can be enrolled onto modules using the VLE Enrolment form (Excel).
+This form is available under the Administrative Staff Module Enrolment Form heading in the Blackboard help pages.
 They are enrolled as 'instructors' to modules;

 - All Blackboard modules (credit and non-credit bearing) must first be setup in SITS;